Secur-OS/SecurOS/docs/HOWTO-INSTALL.md

+# FILE: docs/HOWTO-INSTALL.md

 # SecurOS Installation Guide

-This guide provides detailed, step-by-step instructions for installing SecurOS.
+This document explains how to boot and install SecurOS.

+---

 ## Prerequisites

-Before the installation, ensure you have the following essentials ready:

-- A computer or a virtual machine where you intend to install SecurOS.
-- A USB flash drive with a capacity of at least 4GB and the SecurOS ISO file, which can be obtained from the [official website](https://securos.org).
-- Access to your computer's BIOS or UEFI settings to modify the boot order.

-## Installation Steps

-### Creating a Bootable USB Drive

-1. Start by downloading the latest SecurOS ISO from the [official website](https://securos.org).

-2. Insert your USB flash drive into your computer.

-3. To create a bootable USB drive, you can use `dd` on Linux or Rufus on Windows.
-For example, on Linux, use the following command:

-`shell
-sudo dd if=secur_os_latest.iso of=/dev/sdX bs=4M status=progress`

-- Replace /dev/sdX with the actual device name of your USB drive.
-## Setting Up SecurOS in a Virtual Machine

-    1. Download the latest SecurOS ISO from https://securos.org.

-    2. If you are using a virtualization platform such as VirtualBox, VMware, or QEMU, insert the downloaded ISO file.

-    3. Choose the "Arch 64-bit" template in your virtualization software to create a new virtual machine.

-    4. Follow the specific steps provided by your virtual machine software to complete the setup.

-## The Installation Process

-    1. Once you have created your bootable USB drive or set up SecurOS in your virtual machine, it's time to start the installation process.

-    2. Begin by restarting your computer and entering the BIOS or UEFI settings.

-    3. Modify the boot order to prioritize the USB drive or virtual machine, ensuring that your computer boots from the desired medium.

-    4. Save your changes and exit the BIOS or UEFI settings.

-    5. Now boot into SecurOS

-    6. Select an option from the grub boot loader.

-    7. Let SecurOS do its thing and you'r ready.

-## Post-Installation Setup

-    1. Log in using the default user account [ Username : securos ] [ Password : securos ]

-    2. After initial login, update your system using the package manager, and install any essential drivers or software.

-    3. Tailor your system to meet your specific security requirements, configuring as needed.

-Congratulations!
-You have successfully installed SecurOS on your computer or virtual machine.
-Enjoy the enhanced security features this Linux distribution has to offer.
+You will need:
+- A physical machine or virtual machine capable of running 64-bit Linux
+- The latest SecurOS ISO from https://securos.org
+- A USB flash drive (4 GB or larger) or a virtual machine
+- Access to BIOS or UEFI settings for bare-metal installation

+---

+## Creating a Bootable USB Drive

+### Linux

+1. Download the SecurOS ISO
+2. Insert the USB drive
+3. Identify the device using lsblk
+4. Write the ISO using dd

+Command:
+sudo dd if=securos_latest.iso of=/dev/sdX bs=4M status=progress oflag=sync

+Replace /dev/sdX with the correct device.
+All data on the USB drive will be erased.

+---

+### Windows

+Use Rufus or Balena Etcher:
+1. Select the SecurOS ISO
+2. Select the USB device
+3. Flash the image
+4. Safely eject the USB drive

+---

+## Virtual Machine Installation

+Supported platforms:
+- VirtualBox
+- VMware
+- QEMU / KVM

+Steps:
+1. Create a new virtual machine
+2. Select Arch Linux (64-bit)
+3. Attach the SecurOS ISO
+4. Allocate at least 6 GB RAM and 4 CPU cores
+5. Boot the virtual machine

+---

+## Booting SecurOS

+1. Boot from the USB drive or virtual machine
+2. The GRUB menu will appear
+3. Select a SecurOS boot option
+4. Wait for the live environment to load

+---

+## Installing to Disk

+If you wish to install SecurOS permanently, follow the installer provided in the live environment or the official installation workflow.

+Installing SecurOS may overwrite existing operating systems.

+---

+## Post-Installation Steps

+1. Log in using the default credentials:
+   Username: securos
+   Password: securos

+2. Change the password:
+passwd

+3. Update the system:
+sudo pacman -Syu

+4. Configure networking, drivers, and tools as required.

+---

+## Completion

+SecurOS is now ready for use in authorized security testing and research environments.